Mizux/li-ov4689/README.md

 # LI-OV5640
 Current known issue for 2D camera aka OV5640 -> CX3 -> USB 3.0

-1. In manual exposure mode, range is too short (400) and start with an exposure too long.
+1. **CRITICAL**: In manual exposure mode, range is too short (400), step is wrong and start with a min exposure too long.
 Please see the **[ov5640_exposure](ov5640_exposure)** readme for further details.

-2. Sometime, UVC controls fails.
+2. **CRITICAL**: Sometime, UVC controls fails.
 Please see the **[ov5640_ext](ov5640_ext)** readme for further details.

 3. Register state (e.g. flip) are lost when stream is stopped.